 Transfer of Data

-The CUU DDDH and Data Custodian must authorize the transfer of High Risk or Moderate Risk data to other CUUs, University Units, third-party vendors or to non-university owned portable storage, portable computing devices such as mobile memory devices, laptop computers, tablets or smartphones.
+The CUU/University Unit DDDH and/or Data Custodian must authorize the transfer of High Risk or Moderate Risk data to other CUUs, University Units, third-party vendors or to non-university owned portable storage, portable computing devices such as mobile memory devices, laptop computers, tablets or smartphones.

 Users must not attempt to gain access to university information systems or data for which they have not been granted authorization.